samuelgoto/proposal-optional-types/README.md

 * Subtyping Rules
 * Syntax

-We start by introducing the basic type taxonomy, the high level idea of the subtyping rules and we then later introduce the syntax and give a lot of examples.
+We start by introducing the basic type taxonomy, the high level idea of the subtyping rules and we then later give a lot of examples while introducing the syntax.

 # Type Taxonomy